 You’ve Got Mail is one of the best romantic comedies of the past 25 years.
 It does pretty much everything I hope a romantic comedy will do when I watch it.
 I fall in love with the characters, and I fall in love with their falling in love, and my heart soars as high as that schmaltzy Harry Nilsson cover of “Somewhere Over the Rainbow” when they finally kiss.

 Tom Hanks and Meg Ryan bring 1927 Yankees-tier charm and chemistry.
 Every scene they share is a dinger.
 More than that, they make the moments they’re not on screen together count.
 Some of the movie’s best scenes are strictly an actor staring at a computer screen, somehow commanding the camera despite performing the most sedentary task of modern life.
 Their faces are so good.
-Each can freeze and thaw fifteen times in a single shot, bringing us deep into their personal struggle.
+Each can freeze and thaw fifteen times in a single shot, bringing us deep into their internal lives.